top of page

 What are Permissive Caregivers Like?

-Another point that characterizes these families is the fluid communication between its members; sometimes exaggerated in relation to the adequacy of certain information (Salvador, 2017).
-Consequently, according to Salvador (2017), it is common for boys and girls to receive the same treatment, regardless of their age, which sometimes results in conversations or statements disproportionate to their age and to their reasoning capacity.
+Another distinctive feature of permissive families is open and fluid communication among members, which sometimes can be excessive relative to the suitability of the information provided (Salvador, 2017).
+According to Salvador (2017), it is common for children to be treated uniformly, regardless of their age, often resulting in dialogues or statements disproportionate to their level of development and reasoning ability.

 Reasons That Lead Caregivers to Be Too Permissive